 STUDENT DRESS AND PERSONAL GROOMING.
 Board Policy describes the district's policy with regard to student dress and personal grooming; it calls for the establishment of standards in each school.
-Additionally, each school may establish standards in each school.
 Additionally, each school may establish a mandatory uniform policy in conformance with state law and district policy.